All Images Copyright 2008-2025 Jennifer Lavrenz

 _

-Nebraska, the state I was born in and were I spent the majority of my first 13 years of life (aside from the short time I lived in Mississippi).
-I love the childhood I had there.
-From my 58th street friends, to my paper route, exploring Benso,n; drug stores, library, Louise Market and going to the post office or errands for my mom.
+Nebraska (Omaha) is where I was born and were I spent the majority of my first 13 years of life (aside from the short time I lived in Mississippi).
+I loved the childhood I had there.
+From my 58th street friends, to my paper route, exploring Benson, going to the library, "Louise" super market or to the post office!
 I lived in 6 houses in Omaha and this house (in the photo) was my favorite.
-I think age 8-12 was my favorite with so much exploring and freedom!
-I would ride my bike for hours and no-one would have a clue where I wasor little real concern.
-I developed much of who I am today from that wonderful season of life.
+I think age range 8-12 was my favorite with so much exploring and freedom as I would ride my bike for hours!
 Nebraska, a place I first called “home”.

 Jennifer Kaye xoxo